 The mentoring process will begin with each startup meeting each mentor in a 20-30 minute speed meeting setting.
 This allows for a low-pressure, low commitment mechanism to connect with and learn from diverse ideas quickly, and adjust the business and pitch on a continuous basis without time lost in analysis-paralysis.
 After meeting with all the mentors, startups can then go back and target specific mentors for a more in-depth conversation about how to move their business forward.
 Mentors and startups separately rate each other for potential future connection and desire to engage.

 Entrepreneur in Residence

-Based upon the needs of the class, a select group of Entrepreneurs in Residence will work closely with class members on a daily, on-site basis to help with the acceleration process.
-These EIRs provide focused, strategic, and tactical mentoring in the areas of product development, financial management, and operational strategy.
-They augment the one-on-one interaction between the startups, the program’s executive director, the board, investors, mentors, and community members associated with The Accelerator.
+Based upon the needs of the class, our Entrepreneur in Residence, Charise Flynn works closely with class members on a daily, on-site basis to help with the acceleration process.
+The EIR provides focused, strategic, and tactical mentoring in the areas of product development, financial management, and operational strategy.
+She augments the one-on-one interaction between the startups, the program’s executive director, the board, investors, mentors, and community members associated with The Accelerator.